MMCM Board Members

 Chair / Director of Education Central Maine

-Catherine Lewis was born in Augusta Maine in 1969 she spent her younger years in Alaska then move back to Boothbay, Maine where she met her now husband Glenn in junior high.
+Catherine Lewis was born in Augusta Maine in 1969.
+She spent her younger years in Alaska then moved back to Boothbay, Maine where she met her now husband Glenn in junior high.
 Together they have two grown children and one grandson.
 Catherine studied nursing and in 1992 became a CNA at St. Andrews Hospital and home hospice aide for several years before leaving the field to work in business sales.
 Catherine was a founding member and President of the Hallowell Rotary where they helped build 3 libraries and feed hundreds in the impoverished areas of the Philippines.
-She was the first female commercial sales inspector for Modern Pest Control (19982000), was Presidents Club winner for ADP Payroll Services (20002005), 100% Club winner for Paychex Payroll Services (20052010) and Director of Sales for Combined Management in 2011.
-In 2012 she started her own small business consulting firm Business Solutions of Maine LLC where she provides payroll and insurance services and helps with new business formations.
+She was the first female commercial sales inspector for Modern Pest Control, was Presidents Club winner for ADP Payroll Services, 100% Club winner for Paychex Payroll Services and Director of Sales for Combined Management in 2011.
+In 2012 she started her own small business consulting firm Business Solutions of Maine LLC Where She Provides Payroll services, Insurance services and new business formations and Cannabis Licensing Set up.

-I am a Medical Marijuana patient from Central Maine.
+I am a Medical Cannabis patient and an Owner of Homegrown of Augusta in Central Maine.
 I became a volunteer for MMCM in early 2014 at their 3rd annual Homegrown Maine Trade Show, I helped with the informational sessions and classes that MMCM hosted.
-Working with many advocates for the MMJ community, I learned so much and became very passionate about keeping the medical marijuana program protected.
+Working with many advocates in the Medical Cannabis community, I learned so much and became very passionate about keeping the Medical Cannabis Program protected.
 I was selected to become a board member and the Treasurer of MMCM in September of 2014.
-I keep track of the daily operations and finances for MMCM.
+I help keep track of the daily operations and finances for MMCM.
 I am working daily to help protect the program, so patients will have safe access to their medicine.
-I help Teach the classes for MMCM, so that all attendees understand the laws, rules and regulations involved in the Medical Marijuana industry, along with the business and client care.
+I help Teach the classes for MMCM, so that all attendees understand the laws, rules and regulations involved in the Medical Cannabis industry, along with the business and client care.
 Also involved in helping with information for patient orientations, at various physician locations, for patients to know their rights and responsibilities.
 I enjoy dedicating my time to MMCM.

 Hon.
 Eddie DuGay

-Business owner and trusted advocate Eddie DuGuay has joined the Board of Directors at Medical Marijuana Caregivers of Maine, bringing extensive government relations, economic development and coalition building experience to the Board.
+Business owner and trusted advocate Eddie DuGuy has joined the Board of Directors of MMCM, bringing extensive government relations, economic development and coalition building experience to the Board.

 Eddie has a proven ability to work collaboratively with lawmakers of both parties.